jscarle/GeneratedEndpoints/README.md

 app.Run();
 ```

-`AddEndpointHandlers` ensures any non-static handler types can be resolved from dependency injection, while `MapEndpointHandlers` generates Minimal API route mappings for every annotated method in the application.
-Both extension methods reside in the `Microsoft.AspNetCore.Generated.Routing` namespace.
+`AddEndpointHandlers` is intentionally minimal: it calls `TryAddScoped<THandler>()` once per **non-static** handler type so constructor-injected dependencies are available whenever an instance method executes.
+Static handler classes are skipped because they never require dependency injection.

+`MapEndpointHandlers` iterates over the same set of handler types, emits the correct `MapGet`/`MapPost`/etc. call for every annotated method, and returns the `IEndpointRouteBuilder` so you can keep chaining configuration.
+Instance methods are invoked through a generated delegate that pulls the handler instance from `[FromServices]`, ensuring the same scoped object handles the entire request.

 ### 3. Compose additional endpoints